-Unofficial transcripts may be obtained on uconnect.
+Unofficial transcripts may be obtained via the JWU Student Services Web site, uconnect.jwu.edu.

 Academic Standards

 The university expects all students, part time or full time, to meet minimum standards of academic achievement.
 Students are in good academic standing if they maintain a 2.0 or better cumulative grade point average, which is a graduation requirement.
 All freshman students begin in good academic standing.